a-Digi-a/Obsidian/Readme.md

 ## Installation

-- After you've installed obsidian, download the notes by clicking the **green code button** in the top right, then downloading as zip.
+- After you've installed obsidian, download the notes by clicking the **green code button** in the top right, then download as zip
 - Extract the zip file, then open the folder in obsidian
+- This also works on mobile
 ## How to Use

 - All of the notes have **tags**, which you can search through on the left